Noxious Weed Control Board

 All meetings are open to the public and participation is

 The Whatcom County Noxious Weed Board consists of five voting members.
 The members are appointed to serve by the Whatcom County Council.
 Each appointee shall reside in and represent one of five county districts, and be a valid registered voter in Whatcom County.
 The five county districts are described as follows.
 A map of the five Weed Board Districts can be found here:

 District No. 1 - North Boundary is the U.S./Canada Border; South Boundary follows along Birch-Bay Lynden, Polinder, Timon, Lindsay and Sorenson Rds.; East and West Boundaries are the same for Whatcom County.
+This district includes Point Roberts.
 (Board Member - Dale Yoder)

 District No.2 - North Boundary is Birch-Bay Lynden, Polinder, Timon, Lindsay, and Sorenson Rds.
 South Boundary is Henry, Alder Grove, and Hemmi Rds.; East and West Boundaries are the same as for Whatcom County.